yehjxraymond/geeksg-blog/content/blog/ive-lost-5000-over-the-last-two-weeks-in-decentralized-finance-farming-yield-heres-my-story.md

 ---

 Ps.
 Following this set of rules strictly over the next few days, my portfolio has since crawled out of the reds.

+The decentralized finance space is growing rapidly.
+Few people will understand the different components that fits together.
+Over the next few weeks, I'll be writing about the basic building blocks of defi and how they compare with traditional finance to help you get started.
+Subscribe to the mailing list to be notified on upcoming posts.